Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/html5-starting-boilerplate-template.md

   - html
 ---

-Today I want to go back to the absolute basics when we start our websites: the **boilerplate template**.
+Today I want to go back to the basics when we start our websites: the **boilerplate template**.

 What a boilerplate stands for is a quick copy-paste `HTML` document that is the bare minimum to get started.